jadedocelot/Bin2rong/bryn/pytorch/README.md

 - A ReLu activation function has then been applied to the nodes in the layer via F.relu()

-* The network is hierarchial in nature, hence we have added x at every stage, so that it can be fed into the next layer
+* The network is hierarchial in nature, hence we have added x at every stage, so that it can be fed into the next layer.

+	def forward(self, x):
+			x = F.relu(self.fc1(x))
+			x = F.relu(self.fc2(x))
+			x = self.fc3(x)

+* Except the last one, where we have used a 'log_softmax' activation function rather than ReLu.

 * Now below you will see that we have created and instance for our network architecture.